megalithcomputers/securitygroupgovernor/README.md

 Security Group Governor - control the usage of AWS security groups (firewall rulesets) based on tags.
+Currently supports ec2 and rds resources, and ecs implicitly (due to the ec2 backend).

 Many large organizations require that firewall rules be approved by a separate team which handles security.
 In AWS, this usually means that for regular users the ability to create and edit security groups is disabled, and they are required to ask a security team to do it for them so that they can ensure compliance with whatever regulatory framework they are using.